-Once we have finalised the cover, binding, closure and interior design of the book, we can produce it!
+Once we have finalized the cover, binding, closure and interior design of the book, we can produce it!
 The hardest part of this stage is always the waiting.

 This is when we can take our initial “wow” moment and bring it to you.
 From tradeshows to brick and mortar retailers to online shops, bringing our Paperblanks products into the world is an energising and thrilling moment.
 We can’t wait to see how these new designs will be put to use by you!